 Energie AG consistently seeks to put environmental, social and public welfare issues at the forefront of our agenda.
-We hope that this report on non-financial information gives you an opportunity to find out more about our activities and we look forward to working together with you as we continue to pursue sustainable development.
+We hope that this report on non-financial information can provide a good overview and look forward to working together with you as we continue to pursue a sustainable development.

 The Management Board of Energie AG Oberösterreich